 Many companies offer free voluntary term life insurance to employees, typically with a standard death benefit, which can be a flat-dollar amount (usually $25,000 or $50,000) or an employee’s annual salary multiplied by a number of years, up to a certain dollar limit.
 This is a great perk, especially if you have preexisting conditions that would make it hard for you to get insurance elsewhere, because voluntary term is guaranteed issue insurance—meaning no medical exam required.

 If you’re offered a term life insurance employee benefit, the amount of coverage you have typically doesn’t increase during the tenure of your employment.
 This means your family earns less and less of a death benefit each year you’re insured, due to inflation.
-Further, free term life amounts often cover little more than funeral costs and final medical bills.
+Further, free term life amounts often cover little or no cost more than funeral costs and final medical bills.
 According to Policy Genius, the average cost of a funeral is $10,000 and end-of-life medical bills cost, on average, an additional $10,000.
 This means a $25,000 term life policy would scarcely leave anything for your family now, and definitely won’t leave them anything years down the road.

 Considering the main purpose of term life insurance is to ease the financial burden of your passing, like costs for your children’s education, mortgages, and other outstanding debt, free term life insurance as an employee benefit likely isn’t enough coverage.
 A typical rule of thumb for term life insurance is to multiply your annual income by the number of years it would take to cover your family’s major financial purchases and debts.

-For example, if you have 20 years left on your mortgage, you would multiply your annual income by 20 to determine how much term life insurance you need, at a minimum.
+For example, if you have 20 years left on your mortgage, you would multiply your annual income by 20 to determine how much term life insurance coverage you need, at a minimum.
 Coverage needs increase even more if you have a spouse who doesn’t work, children with disabilities, or other debt requirements like a business or investment real estate.

-The Group Plan
+The Group Term Life Insurance Plan

 If your employer offers life insurance as a benefit, they’re likely offering it within a group plan where you can purchase more coverage.
 How much insurance you can purchase depends on the plan, and you might have to take a medical exam for any coverage outside the guaranteed issue.

-In a group plan, your employer pays a portion of your term life insurance and you pay the rest.
+In a group plan, your employer pays a portion of your term life insurance premiums and you pay the rest.
 Depending on the amount of additional coverage you need, you could end up paying for the majority of your coverage out-of-pocket.
 Although premium rates may be lower in a group plan, your tax liability may be greater.
 Any amount you contribute to your group plan, outside your employer contribution, is taxable.
 This essentially means you would foot the tax bill for the bulk of your coverage.

 If your employer offers free term life insurance, take it.
 But for additional coverage, consider purchasing convertible term insurance.
 Your group plan might offer this option; if it does, make sure your insurance policy carries over when you leave your employer.
 If it doesn’t, consider exploring other insurers.

 A convertible term policy gives you the option to upgrade to whole life insurance at a later date, within the specified term, without requiring an additional medical exam.
-This means you lock in lower premium rates, get insurance you can afford now, and have the option of switching to a policy that earns dividends and guaranteed interest for better protection against inflation down the road.
+This means you lock in lower premium rates, get the group life insurance coverage you can afford now, and have the option of switching to a policy that earns dividends and guaranteed interest for better protection against inflation down the road.
 Plus, when you switch to whole life insurance, you’ll enjoy more tax advantages.

-Whole Life Insurance Employee Benefits
+Whole Life Employee Life Insurance

 Whole life insurance is sometimes offered in a group plan, and the upside is that you can usually keep your whole life policy if you leave your job, which isn’t as common with term insurance.
 However, you’ll likely have to take a medical exam to qualify, and if the plan isn’t structured correctly, you won’t see rapid growth in your policy.
-If your reason for wanting whole life insurance is cash value and living benefits, you’ll probably have to look outside a group plan to get the right customized policy for your goals.
+If your reason for buying life insurance or wanting whole life insurance is cash value and living benefits, you’ll probably have to look outside a group plan to get the right customized policy for your goals.

 The other way whole life insurance is offered as an employee benefit is via a keyman insurance policy.
-This type of insurance is reserved for key employees, typically who own a percentage of the company or whose salaries exceed a dollar benchmark.
+This type of individual life insurance policy is reserved for key employees, typically who own a percentage of the company or whose salaries exceed a dollar benchmark.
 The purpose of keyman insurance is to protect the company’s interest if you pass away—not your family’s.
 But you may be able to negotiate terms with your employer in regards to beneficiaries and cash value.

 The most common benefit agreement between key employees and their employers is called a split-dollar arrangement.
 Often used to attract and retain valuable employees, a split-dollar arrangement is structured so that the death benefit or the cash value is split between the employee and the company.

-Unlike regular whole life insurance, where the goal is to obtain the lowest premium and the highest death benefit, this policy is structured for rapid growth of cash value with the highest possible premium and least amount of death benefit.
+Unlike regular whole life insurance plans, where the goal is to obtain the lowest premium and the highest death benefit, this policy is structured for rapid growth of cash value with the highest possible premium and least amount of death benefit.
 This means less fees on the policy and greater returns in the form of interest and dividends.

-How a Split-Dollar Arrangement Works
+How a Split-Dollar Arrangement Works in Group Life Insurance